Locally equivalent Floer complexes and unoriented link cobordisms: Concordance

-Let us study the concordance $\Sigma$ given as in Figure \ref{Birth}.
+Let us study the concordance $\Sigma$ given as in Figure \ref{Birth}: we first need a suitable choice of grid diagrams $D_i$ for $i=1,...,4$, representing the links that appear in the extended birth move at the times shown in the picture.

-We need to define maps $b_1$ and $b_2$; the first map represents the disjoint union of $L_1$ with an unknot, while the second one the band move that we need in order to join the new component to $L_1$.
-Note that the diagrams $D_2$ and $D_3$ present isotopic links; then the corresponding chain complexes are related by an "almost" (in the sense of Theorem \ref{teo:quasi_iso_grids}) filtered chain homotopy equivalence.
-This is true also when a fixed component, the same accordingly in both diagrams, does not have a special $\OO$-marking on it, see \cite{MOST,Sarkar}.
+Second, we define maps $b_1:D_1\rightarrow D_2$ and $b_2:D_3\rightarrow D_4$; the first map represents the disjoint union of $L_1$ with an unknot, while the second one the merge move that we need in order to join the new component to $L_1$.
+Note that the diagrams $D_2$ and $D_3$ present isotopic links; then the corresponding chain complexes are related by an almost filtered chain homotopy equivalence, as in Theorem \ref{teo:quasi_iso_grids}, and thus they are locally equivalent.

-Let us start with $b_2$.
-We suppose that the band move is described by the diagram fragments in Figure \ref{Bandmove} and that there are no special $\OO$-markings on the new unknotted component.
+Let us start with $b_2$: the merge move is described by the diagram fragments in Figure \ref{Bandmove}, where we assumed that no special $\OO$-markings were on the new unknotted component.

+More explicitly, we are picking the diagram $D_3$ in the way that it contains the fragment on the left in Figure \ref{Bandmove}, while $D_4$ is the resulting diagram after applying the move.
+At this point we define $D_3'$ and $D_4'$ as the grid diagrams obtained by applying the algorithm in Lemma \ref{lemma:algorithm} to $D_3$ and $D_4$.
+This means that they are both diagrams (the same ones!) for $\bigcirc_n$, where $n$ is the number of components of $L_1$ and $L_2$, with the $\OO$-markings in the same position as in $D_3$ and $D_4$.